 The idea that there are “standard” bodies (and consequently others that are left out, such as obese or disabled bodies) encourages discriminatory attitudes and is often rooted in childhood.
 It is important that the children like their own bodies, respect their friends’ bodies and understand that there is no “right” or “perfect” body.

 DO NOT CRITICIZE A CHILD’S OWN EXPLORATION OF THEIR BODY

 According to State University of São Paulo professor Célia Regina Rossi, an expert on education and sexuality, “the child may want to touch himself at home or at school in order to recognize his own body.”
 According to Rossi, it is important to understand that “this is not masturbation [as the term is understood by adults].
-It is an acknowledgment of someone’s own body, someone who does not know anything about life yet.”
+It is an acknowledgment of someone’s own body”

 It’s crucial, according to the professor, not to criticize.
 “We have to say that [touching] is not bad,” she says, but that other people cannot touch the children’s genitals.
 Rossi emphasizes that children need to know that “they are the only ones allowed to touch [those parts].”
-It can be important to say, “That’s just for you, it’s special.”
 Along the same lines, children also need to be told that touching themselves is a private activity, Rossi stresses, to take place in “their own room, if the child has a room, or in the bathroom.
 Never let that happen in an open environment.”

 Another expert’s recommendation is that parents and guardians teach children the scientific names of their genitals.
 This will avoid shame about the body and will make the child feel more comfortable with the subject.
 “It is important that families and teachers teach the right words,” explains Rossi.
 “Just as we do while explaining to the child that the mouth is the mouth and the nose is the nose.”